-OLED is a flat panel display technology which has been in development for decades and shows incredible promise as a display technology.
-OLED (Organic Light Emitting Diode) technology was first formulated at Eastman Kodak in the early 1980s.
+OLED (Organic Light Emitting Diode) technology, first formulated at Eastman Kodak in the early 1980s, is a flat panel display technology that has been in development for decades.
 The first commercial, limited production OLED displays were sold in 1997.
-Since then these displays have found use in car stereos, MP3 players and cameras, but by far the largest market for OLEDs to date has been smart phones where under the radar over half a billion have been sold.
-In the past few years a limited number of Full HD panels at 55" and larger have become available, where the duty cycle is limited and the risk of burn-in from static content is minimized, like for consumer television applications.
+Since then these displays have seen use in car stereos, MP3 players, cameras, and by far the largest market - smart phones.
+A limited number of Full HD panels at 55" and larger became available around 2015, where the duty cycle is limited and the risk of burn-in from static content is minimized, like for consumer television applications.